web analytics

 Frozen Russian Assets Ukraine: EU moves to lock in long-term aid

-With US funding uncertain and EU budgets stretched, Brussels aims to anchor Ukraine support in loans backed by frozen Russian assets.
+With United States funding uncertain and European Union budgets stretched, Brussels aims to anchor Ukraine support in loans backed by frozen Russian assets.
 A proposed €140bn facility, Euroclear guarantees and G7 coordination face Belgian concerns and legal hurdles.

 Germany’s Evolving Military Aid to Ukraine, April 2025 Snapshot